With U.S. Census deadline near, Georgia pushes for higher count

 With a deadline looming, Georgia is pushing to increase its final count in the 2020 U.S. Census amid hurdles posed by the COVID-19 pandemic and poor internet access in some areas.

-As of last week, roughly 81% of households in Georgia had completed the 2020 census either on their own initiative or after census takers visited them in a door-to-door canvassing effort that has been complicated by COVID-19 social distancing.
+As of the week of Sept.
+6, roughly 81% of households in Georgia had completed the 2020 census either on their own initiative or after census takers visited them in a door-to-door canvassing effort that has been complicated by COVID-19 social distancing.

 That completion rate ranks Georgia at the bottom tier of U.S. states, trailed only by Alabama.
 Several other Southern states including Louisiana, Mississippi and both Carolinas have also struggled to up their census counts.
 The national average completion rate stood at 89.4%.